BorisQuanLi/data-engineering-zoomcamp/cohorts/2025/01-docker-terraform/homework.md

 - 2019-10-31

-Solution on one this SQL query:
+Solution based on this SQL query:

 ```
 SELECT